 Narcissus orbits the sun every 6,593 days (18.05 years), coming as close as 3.07 AU and reaching as far as 10.69 AU from the sun.
 Narcissus is about 11.2 kilometers in diameter, making it larger than most asteroids, comparable in size to the city of Cleveland, Ohio.

 Narcissus's orbit is 2.09 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Narcissus's orbit is determined by observations dating back to March 7, 1984.
 It was last officially observed on Oct.
 22, 2018.
 The IAU Minor Planet Center records 288 observations used to determine its orbit.